marguerite-demoures/Enquete_VSDD/README.md

 > If you’re the kind of traveller who likes to take full advantage of the cultural offerings in whatever new city you’re exploring, this one’s for you.
 We’ve put together a list of Europe’s top cultural hotspots for your next trip, taking you on a tour of the very best gems the continent has to offer.

-Une accroche dynamique qui permettrait les voyageurs à déjà envisager leur prochain voyage à la suite de leur lecture du classement.
+Une accroche dynamique qui permettrait aux voyageurs de déjà envisager leur prochain voyage suite à leur lecture du classement.

 ## Quelles catégories sont utilisées pour le représenter ?

-Les auteurs du classement ont établi une liste de 7 métriques pour classer les villes européennes.
+Les auteurs du classement ont établi une liste de 7 métriques pour classer les villes européennes:

 1. __Nombre de musées__